-Maple Syrup - I used as a sweetener to support the texture and give a caramel flavor to the cookie dough.
+3. Maple Syrup - I used this liquid sweetener to support the texture and give a caramel flavor to the cookie dough.

 4. Baking Soda - Only a little bit makes this cookie dough taste like actual cookie dough!
 And if you wanted to bake this dough into a cookie, this ingredient gives you permission.

-Chocolate Chips - I used mini chocolate chips to allow for small cube cuts but large chips or even chocolate chunks are fine.
+5. Chocolate Chips - I used mini chocolate chips to allow for small cube cuts but large chips or even chocolate chunks are fine.
 Use a high quality chocolate chips or make your own using how to make chocolate chips.